 A semester hour is the unit used to measure credit, with one (1) semester credit hour equaling one (1) hour per week of lecture activity or two (2) hours per week of lab activity, over a sixteen-week (16) period.
-Additional information on the method for assigning credit can be found in the Policy for the Assignment of Credits.
 A student is classified as a sophomore after earning thirty-two (32) semester hours or more of credit.

 Students are considered full-time when they are enrolled in at least twelve (12) credit hours per semester in the fall and spring terms or six (6) credit hours in the summer term.
 Students receiving financial aid should check with the Financial Aid Office for specific full-time/part-time guidelines affecting monetary awards.

 A normal course load is 16 credit hours in the fall and spring semesters.
 A student who wishes to carry an overload (more than twenty credit hours in the fall and spring semesters or more than 12 in the summer semester) must obtain the appropriate college official's permission prior to registration.
 The granting of the overload permission will depend on the student's scholastic record.
 Students enrolled in developmental courses may not be permitted to take an overload.